Electrical contact

 An electrical contact is an electrical circuit component found in electrical switches, relays, connectors and circuit breakers.
 Each contact is a piece of electrically conductive material, typically metal.
 When a pair of contacts touch, they can pass an electrical current with a certain contact resistance, dependent on surface structure, surface chemistry and contact time; when the pair is separated by an insulating gap, then the pair does not pass a current.
 When the contacts touch, the switch is closed; when the contacts are separated, the switch is open.
 The gap must be an insulating medium, such as air, vacuum, oil, SF_{6}.
 Contacts may be operated by humans in push-buttons and switches, by mechanical pressure in sensors or machine cams, and electromechanically in relays.
-The surfaces where contacts touch are usually composed of metals such as silver or gold alloys that have high electrical conductivity, wear resistance, oxidation resistance and other properties.
+The surfaces where contacts touch are usually composed of metals such as silver or gold alloys that have high electrical conductivity, wear resistance, corrosion resistance, oxidation resistance and other properties.